do-while-error/google-pay-home-interface-clone/README.md

 This project is a starting point for a Flutter application.

+### To be added:

+-[Splash Screen]
+-[More functions]
+-[multiple screen for navigation]

+Feel free to contribute and send pull request if you think you can improve the UI.

 A few resources to get you started if this is your first Flutter project:

 - [Lab: Write your first Flutter app](https://docs.flutter.dev/get-started/codelab)